tmpvar/robust-abs/README.md

 # use

-You'll want to have a non-overlapping increasing sequence that came from one of the [robust family of packages](http://npmsearch.com/?q=keywords:robust).
+You'll want to have a non-overlapping increasing sequence that came from a packages in the [robust family of packages](http://npmsearch.com/?q=keywords:robust).

-For example's sake we'll simulate that here by using [`robust-split`](https://github.com/tmpvar/robust-split)
+For this example sake we'll simulate that here by using [`robust-split`](https://github.com/tmpvar/robust-split) which will convert a JavaScript number into a non-overlapping increasing sequence.
+We'll also be using [`robust-estimate-float`](https://github.com/tmpvar/robust-estimate-float) to provide more human readable results.

 ```javascript